 Additional information about the history of the William & Mary Law School is available here.

-Directories of Faculty and Administrative personal, with their tenure, of the William & Mary Law School are available here.
+Directories of Faculty and Administrative personnel, with their tenure, of the William & Mary Law School are available here.

 Browse the Law School Deans Collections:

 1998–2008: W. Taylor Reveley, III

 1994–1997: Thomas G. Krattenmaker

 1969–1975: James P. Whyte, Jr. (Acting Dean 1969-1970)

 1962–1969: Joseph Curtis (Acting Dean 1962-1963)